cdapio/cdap/cdap-docs/admin-manual/source/upgrading/packages.rst

 Upgrading Hadoop
 ================
-These tables list different versions of CDAP and the distributions for which they are supported.
-If your particular distribution is not listed here, you can determine its components and from that determine which version of CDAP may be compatible. `Our blog lists <http://blog.cask.co/2015/06/hadoop-components-versions-in-distros-matrix/>`__ the different components of the main Hadoop distributions.
+These tables list different versions of CDAP and the Hadoop distributions for which they are supported.
+If your particular distribution is not listed here, you can determine its components and from that determine which version of CDAP may be compatible. `Our blog lists <http://blog.cask.co/2015/06/hadoop-components-versions-in-distros-matrix/>`__ the different components of the common Hadoop distributions.

 ..
 CDH
 .. ---